abqjln/gymlink/README.md

 ## Garmin Fenix 8 as Client

 Once k2cps is running, put the watch in sensor pairing mode and when k2cps is detected the watch will show a PWR-[xx:xx:xx:xx:xx] the last 5 values in the MAC address in reverse order.
-The Fenix8 does not make use of the k2cps (hostname) advertised name (or bluez adapter name), but will display ${HOSTNAME}-CPS as the model in the About section.
+The Fenix8 does not make use of the k2cps advertised name (hostname or bluez adapter name), but will display ${HOSTNAME}-CPS as the model in the About section.
 If you like, after pairing you can rename the sensor on the watch.
 Other clients may auto-populate with the advertised name.

 When starting an activity that uses CPS, the Fenix8 will connect, enable indications on the CPS-CyclingPowerControl characteristic <1818:2a66>, read the DIS <0x0180a:xxxx> values, enable notifications on the Measurement Characteristic (CPS-MC) <1818:2a63>, and begin sending notifications at 500ms intervals.
 The Fenix8 will show zeros for the cadence and power until the CPS data source, in this case the M3i, starts sending.<br/>